PythonJedi/DietGuide/README.md

 # DietGuide
-Using  SASPfor diet  recommendation, (prolog, computation logic)
+Using  SASP for diet  recommendation, (prolog, computation logic)